prt-prt/esp32-MotorController/v2/WIRING.md

 4. **Step-up Converter**:
    - Boosts the 5V from the USB power to 6V
-   - Powers the motors through the DRV8833 driver (VM pin)
+   - Powers the DRV8833 motor driver through its VCC pin

 This architecture provides simplified control with a single switch while maintaining clean, separate power paths for the sensitive microcontroller and the more demanding motors.